WeblateOrg/weblate/docs/admin/addons.rst

 Language consistency
 --------------------

-Ensure that all components within one project have translation to same languages.
-It will create empty translations for languages which are not present.
+Ensures all components within one project have translations for every added language for translation.
+It creates empty translations in languages that have unadded components.

-Missing languages are checked once in a 24 hours and when new language is being added in Weblate.
+Missing languages are checked once every 24 hours and when a new language is added in Weblate.

-Unlike most others, this addon operates on whole project.
+Unlike most others, this addon affects the whole project.

 .. hint::

-   If you want to translate the strings as well, please look into :ref:`addon-weblate.autotranslate.autotranslate`.
+   Auto-translate the newly added strings with :ref:`addon-weblate.autotranslate.autotranslate`.

 .. _addon-weblate.discovery.discovery: